 This is a listening/ speaking challenge.
-You’re going to say a word, and then ask your child to subtract a sound from the original word to make a new (shorter) one.
+You’re going to say a word very slowly and clearly, and then ask your child to subtract a sound from the original word to make a new (shorter) one.

 It’s important for kids to hear how words change when you add, subtract, or change sounds.
 It helps them hear the individual sounds in words and understand that different sound combinations convey different meanings.

 Read your child the questions and see if they can come up with the answers: